Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: Conclusions

-In this paper we have identified the embedding gap as an existing problem in the verification of neural-symbolic programs and described Vehicle, the first tool that aims to bridge that gap.
-We have shown how Vehicle facilitates proofs about the correctness of neuro-symbolic programs by linking specifications to training and ITPs, as well as just verifiers.
-This sets it apart from similar frameworks with neural network specification DSLs such as DNNV~\cite{shriver2021dnnv} and CAISAR~\cite{girardsatabin2022caisar}, which focus primarily on improving interoperability between different solvers.
-We have also demonstrated its utility, by verifying the correctness of a neuro-symbolic car controller.
+In this paper we have identified the embedding gap as an existing problem in the verification of neural-symbolic programs and described \vehicle{}, the first tool that aims to bridge that gap.
+We have shown how \vehicle{} facilitates proofs about the correctness of neuro-symbolic programs by linking specifications to training frameworks, verifiers and ITPs.
+We have also demonstrated its utility by verifying the correctness of a neuro-symbolic car controller.
 We believe this to be the first ever modular proof of the complete verification of a neuro-symbolic program that utilises both ATPs and ITPs.

-Of course, Vehicle's methodology can only be applied in domains where a suitable specification is available, and therefore is not currently easily applicable to domains such as NLP and vision which defy clearly defined correctness criteria.
-Vehicle can therefore be seen as complementary to work such as~\cite{hsieh2022verifying} and~\cite{puasuareanu2023closed} which obtain formal statistical guarantees about neural networks used as sensors in cyber-physical systems.
-Planned future work includes using Vehicle to verify larger cyber-physical systems, which will necessitate supporting a further ITPs more suitable to cyber-physical system verification, e.g. KeYmaera X~\cite{fulton2015keymaeraX} and Isabelle/HOL~\cite{nipkow2002isabelle}.
-A user manual and an in-depth tutorial for Vehicle can be found online~\cite{FoMLAS2023,vehicle2024}.
+Our example is, of course, a toy scenario that was primarily chosen because it is small enough to fit in this paper.
+In a real-world scenario, the environmental dynamics are far more complicated and the car controller will have other objectives such as reaching way points and obstacle avoidance.
+Therefore we believe one of the overall challenges in this field is to work out how to construct our neuro-symbolic systems so that the safety critical properties (i.e. staying on the road, collision avoidance) are formally verifiable, while allowing the neural components to optimise for the non-safety-critical goals.